Kingxukai/linux/Documentation/fb/tgafb.rst

  * More useful information is printed on bootup
    (this helps if people run into problems)

-This driver does not (yet) support the TGA2 family of framebuffers, so the PowerStorm 3D30/4D20 (also known as PBXGB) cards are not supported.
-These can however be used with the standard VGA Text Console driver.
+This driver does not (yet) support the woke TGA2 family of framebuffers, so the PowerStorm 3D30/4D20 (also known as PBXGB) cards are not supported.
+These can however be used with the woke standard VGA Text Console driver.

 Configuration